library-pals/spotify-to-yaml-action/README.md

 ## Set up

 This workflow requires that you name your Spotify playlists using the following format: `YYYY {season}`.
-If you use different names for the seasons, you can use the `seasonNames` [action input](#action-options) to reflect that.
+If you use different names for the seasons, you can use the `season-names` [action input](#action-options) to reflect that.
 Examples:

 - `2021 Fall`
 - `2021/2022 Winter`